eva-ics/ecmui/README.md

 ## Frameworks

-The application UI is based on the open-source QT libraries, which source code can be obtained at https://wiki.qt.io/Get_the_Source
+The application UI is based on the open-source Qt libraries, which source code can be obtained at https://wiki.qt.io/Get_the_Source

 ## Copyright